duncanbradley/thesis/introduction.md

   * increase utility (maintain benefits, avoid harms) - through ensuring accuracy
   * it’s about effective communication for supporting cognition

 I like the idea of study numbers because they have the illusion of objectivity and trustworthiness, which decreases likelihood of spotting bias and manipulation.
+They are also more precisely defined than other types of information, which means that we should theoretically all be able to represent them the same - yet this does not happen.
+We are not even always  consistent even with ourselves.
+But bias shouldn’t always be considered a negative thing - it reflects valuable features of our cognitive system.

+There is lots of choice in data visualisation; how can we make design choices that achieve our goal of effective communication (engagement, enlightenment, shock, understanding, knowledge, utility).

 Tal & Wansink